Dublin Institute for Advanced Studies: Research

-Over the years the various sections of the School of Cosmic Physics have changed their research areas in response to changes in the interests of senior staff as well as the changing external environment.
+Over the years, the various sections of the School of Cosmic Physics have changed their research areas in response to changes in the interests of senior staff as well as the changing external environment.
 The cosmic ray section eventually evolved into a theoretical astrophysics section with a strong emphasis on high-energy, non-thermal phenomena as well as star formation and was combined with the astronomy section into a single astronomy and astrophysics Section.
 The geophysics section moved away from its beginnings in atmospheric physics work and concentrated on solid earth geophysics with an emphasis on seismic studies.

-Current major areas of research in astronomy and astrophysics are star and planet formation, evolution of massive stars, high-energy phenomenology and astroparticle physics (building on the historical legacy in cosmic ray physics).
+Current areas of research in astronomy and astrophysics include star and planet formation, evolution of massive stars, high-energy phenomenology and astroparticle physics (building on the historical legacy in cosmic ray physics).
+Solar physics, Space Weather, and Solar System Planetary Magnetospheres and Moons are among the topics studied by DIAS researchers at Dunsink Observatory.
+The Astronomy and Astrophysics section is led by Prof. Peter T. Gallagher, who leads the Solar Physics and Space Weather research group and is Director of Dunsink Observatory.
+Prof Caitríona M. Jackman leads the Planetary Magnetospheres research group.

 Geophysics research include global teleseismic studies of the whole Earth, seismic studies of volcanoes, detailed studies of the Earth's gravitational and magnetic fields using satellite and ground-based data, and local surveys in Ireland and elsewhere exploring fundamental geophysical processes using a variety of techniques.

 DIAS and Geological Survey Ireland operate the Irish National Seismic Network together.